JdeRobot/RoboticsAcademy/docs/_pages/exercises/Drones/rescue_people.md

 **Comming soon.**

 ## Hints
-Simple hints provided to help you solve the follow_road exercise.
+Simple hints provided to help you solve the rescue_people exercise.
 Please note that the **full solution has not been provided.**

 **Comming soon.**